-&lt;sup>2See William T. Lewis, "Inclusion: Diversity Reconsidered From Islands of Excellence to Integrated Inclusive Excellence" (Unpublished paper, 2009).
+&lt;sup>2 See William T. Lewis, "Inclusion: Diversity Reconsidered From Islands of Excellence to Integrated Inclusive Excellence" (Unpublished paper, 2009).

-&lt;sup>3 See S. Sturm, T. Eatman, T., J. Saltmarsh, & A. Bush, Full participation: Building the architecture for diversity and public engagement in higher education (White paper; Columbia University Law School: Center for Institutional and Social Change, 2011).
+&lt;sup>3 See S. Sturm, T. Eatman, T. J. Saltmarsh, & A. Bush, Full participation: Building the architecture for diversity and public engagement in higher education (White paper; Columbia University Law School: Center for Institutional and Social Change, 2011).
+See Matthew 20:1-16 for the parable of the vineyard owner.

-&lt;sup>5 Alma Clayton Pederson first mentioned the idea of "common destiny" when she visited Messiah College in April 2012.
+&lt;sup>5 Alma Clayton Pederson first mentioned the idea of "common destiny" when she visited Messiah University in April 2012.
 Since then this notion has continued to resonate and evolve at Messiah.